FreeSK8/codex/docs/freesk8-mobile/index.md

 ---
 layout: default
 title: FreeSK8 Mobile
-nav_order: 2
+nav_order: 1
 has_children: true
 ---

 # FreeSK8 Mobile App

 The FreeSK8 Mobile application is a cross platform solution to monitor and configure VESC based ESCs via Bluetooth.
+Firmware version 5+ is required.

 The app also provides a ride log sync interface & viewer for the Robogotchi & Xenigotchi integrated dataloggers.
 Logging over BLE tether is not supported at this time.